-October 2015.
-Congratulations to Razavi developers Fatih Andican, Domingo De Jesus, and Tejal Patel for completing the course work, passing the examination, and receiving their certificates for Accela Scripting 3.0.
-Razavi Application Developers remains dedicated to Accela's Civic Platform technology and continues to be one of the leading Accela implementation partners.
+September 2022.
+Congratulations to Razavi's Accela Developer Tejal Patel for completing the course work, passing the examination, and receiving her certificate for AWS Cloud Practitioner.
+Razavi Application Developers remains dedicated to Accela's Civic Platform technology for permitting- licensing and continues to be one of the leading Accela implementation partners for AWS implementation.